pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

     tidb-tidb   LoadBalancer   172.20.39.180   a7aa544c49f914930b3b0532022e7d3c-83c0c97d8b659075.elb.us-west-2.amazonaws.com   4000:32387/TCP,10080:31486/TCP   3m46s
     ```

-    In the `EXTERNAL-IP` field value, the first field that is separated by `-` is the name of NLB.
+    In the value of the `EXTERNAL-IP` field, the first field that is separated by `-` is the name of NLB.
 In the example above, the NLB name is `a7aa544c49f914930b3b0532022e7d3c`.

 2. Get the LoadBalancerArn for the NLB: